-- analyze the District's strengths, weaknesses, threats and opportunities; - analyze changes in demographics (growth, income, diversity, population age, etc.) recreational/sport trends, technology, economic impacts, community partnerships, etc.; - assess the current and future unmet recreational needs and demands of the community; - initiate goals and strategies to meet those unmet needs and demands; and - provide a framework in which to adjust strategies and goals as conditions change over time.
+- Analyze the District's strengths, weaknesses, threats and opportunities. - Analyze changes in demographics (growth, income, diversity, population age, etc.) recreational/sport trends, technology, economic impacts, community partnerships, etc. - Assess the current and future unmet recreational needs and demands of the community. - Initiate goals and strategies to meet those unmet needs and demands. - Provide a framework in which to adjust strategies and goals as conditions change over time.

-The culmination of these initiatives will be accomplished through the creation of the new Five-Year Strategic Master Plan with a focus on Operational Adjustments, Recreational Services, Sustained Maintenance & Capital Replacement Initiatives and New Capital Improvements.
+The culmination of these initiatives will be accomplished through the creation of the 2021-2025 Five-Year Strategic Master Plan with a focus on Operational Adjustments, Recreational Services, Sustained Maintenance & Capital Replacement Initiatives and New Capital Improvements.